 A deed and an agreement are two types of legal instruments that are sometimes used interchangeably.
 However, in fact, they are two very different species and their incorrect use may have adverse consequences on certain transactions.
 A deed is an instrument that must be “signed, sealed and delivered”, in writing and gives the strongest indication of an intention to be bound by the terms of the document.
 Alternatively, an agreement can be oral and critically requires consideration to flow from one party to the other in exchange for the promise to fulfil the obligations under an agreement.
 The key difference between each instrument is that a deed does not require consideration for it to be legally enforceable.

-A deed is a formal document that gives the clear indication that a person or entity gives its most sincere promise that they will fulfil contractual obligations.
-A deed has the legal of effect of either:
+It is a formal document that gives the clear indication that a person or entity gives its most sincere promise that they will fulfil contractual obligations.
+It has the legal effect of either:

-- Transferring an interest or a right in property;
+- Transferring an interest or a right in the property;

 - Creating an obligation that is binding on a person or legal entity; and/or